wix-incubator/carmi/docs/api.md

 - **call**(functionName, ...extraArgs) - call a function called functionName from the function library passes the current value as the first argument, and extra arguments are well... extra

+- **bind**(functionName, ...args) - Creates a function that invokes functionName from the function library with args prepended to the arguments it receives.